 A good rug can quickly redefine a room with minimal effort or cost and maximum results.
 Rugs come in a wide variety of materials, shades, textures and heights to choose from.
 That doesn't mean all rugs are good for putting down on the laminate flooring in your home.
 A carpet pad for laminate flooring or another floor protector can save the material from getting warped, scratched or otherwise damaged.

-Laminate flooring has become a common flooring choice because of its affordability and the wide range of options available.
-Laminate flooring is a composite of synthetic materials glued together with adhesives.
+Laminate flooring is a common flooring choice because of its affordability and the wide range of options available.
 The flooring often replicates hardwood or stone and can be installed in squares, sections or simulated wood planks.
-Because laminate flooring is made of composite materials, it gives off gases and must breathe; rugs placed on laminate flooring must also breathe, or the rug back and the laminate floor surface will bond together.
+Because laminate flooring is made of composite materials, it gives off gases and must breathe; rugs placed on laminate flooring must also breathe, or the rug back and the laminate floor surface may bond together.